GAM-team/GAM/docs/Chrome-Policies.md

 chrome.devices.kiosk.apps.FunctionKeys: Allows setting Function Keys.
   allowFunctionKeys: TYPE_BOOL

-chrome.devices.kiosk.apps.InstallationUrl: Specifies the url from which to install a self hosted Chrome Extension.
-  installationUrl: TYPE_STRING
-    The url from which to install a self hosted Chrome Extension.
-  overrideInstallationUrl: TYPE_BOOL

 chrome.devices.kiosk.apps.InstallationUrlV2: Specifies the url from which to install a self hosted Chrome Extension.
   installationUrl: TYPE_STRING